Geomagnetically Induced Currents (GIC)

-The cause of the low frequency currents has already been identified as geomagnetic disturbances (GMD), which are caused by the interaction of the Sun with the Earth's magnetic field system.
-These induced currents are called geomagnetically induced currents, GIC.
-For this reason, magnetic field measurement data are also taken into account and used to calculate the network state in our own simulation program.
+The cause of the low frequency currents (LFC) has already been identified as geomagnetic disturbances (GMD), which are caused by the interaction of the Sun with the Earth's magnetic field (Figure 1).
+These geomagnetically induced currents are also referred as GIC, which can be calculated by an in house programmed software-tool.

-Further causes and sources of the low frequency currents are the subject of current research.
+Other causes and sources of the low-frequency currents are the subject of current research.

 | || |

 In: VDE ETG Fachtagung, Wuppertal,Germany, 18.05.2021, Conference Paper

 Albert, D.; Achleitner G.

 Sternpunktsgleichströme im Hoch- und Höchstspannungsnetz - aktueller Stand der Forschung

 In: Sternpunktbehandlung in Netzen bis 110 kV (D-A-CH), Online-Veranstaltung, 22.09.2020, Präsentation

 Albert, D.; Schachinger, P.; Renner, H.; Hamberger, P.; Klammer, F.; Achleitner, G.